Published 15/04/2025, Edited 29/04/2025

 Consider the housing market in Vienna; yes it is very complicated, and they don't advise to purchase or rent without hiring a lawyer first (to understand all the complexities of their system), but Vienna also has some of the best outcomes of any housing system in the world.
 If Australia wants to reinvent the wheel, it may just take longer.

-Many people across the political spectrum seem to wish to see a more hands on approach in our housing system and the economy as a whole and to see it deliver for the average person who seeks their human right to housing be fulfilled, as well as small and medium sized businesses, farmers, public servants and armed forces without marginalising minorities of any kind or tyrannizing the majority while maintaining robust public discourse which strives to reach an overlapping consensus within a set of boundaries of reasonable disagreement.
+Many people across the political spectrum seem to wish to see a more hands on approach in our housing system and the economy as a whole and to see it deliver for the average person who seeks their human right to housing be fulfilled, as well as give the due respect to our small and medium sized businesses, farmers, public servants, emergency services, nurses and veterans without marginalising minorities of any kind or tyrannizing the majority while maintaining robust public discourse which strives to reach an overlapping consensus within a set of boundaries of reasonable disagreement.

 Reinventing the wheel (a longer term plan);